 Card issuers frequently change credit lines for a variety of reasons, which may or may not have anything to do with the way you handled the account.
 Lowering credit lines is simply a strategy to mitigate risk, and an issuer may take that action when necessary.

-That doesn’t mean that you are powerless against the decrease.
+That doesn’t mean you are powerless against the decrease.
 If you’re not satisfied with the new limit, you may be able to persuade the issuer to hike it back up again.
-And if that doesn’t work, other options to make your desired transactions exist.
+And if that doesn’t work, there are other options to make your desired transactions.

 Why credit card issuers lower limits

 As outlined in the Fair Credit Reporting Act, credit card issuers have the right to lower credit limits at will and may do so when a cardholder appears to be in financial trouble.
 If you missed due dates or carry high debt and only send the minimum payments, the issuer may shorten the limit.
 Or, if you haven’t paid with the card in a long time, the issuer may decide to reduce the line or even close the account.

 Another consideration is the economy.
 Issuers tend to extend larger lines when conditions are favorable and shorter ones when they’re not.
 Therefore, if the economy was in a robust position when you applied for the card, it may adjust the line downward when it’s not.
 Such was the case in 2020.